JMalegaonkar/ECS-150-P1/Readme.md

 - Pipelining must support multiple status codes (i.e. [0][0][0])
 - Fix hardcoding of `cd` value to either 0 or 1
 - Handle `"Error: command not found"` case
+- Start at phase 0 and test all cases
+= Finish writing report.md

 Notes:
 - Make sure "exit > file1.txt" created file1.txt if it DNE and populates it with "Bye..."